tmigot/tmigot.github.io/_pages/about.md

   - /about.html
 ---

+Computational mathematician specializing in solving challenging mathematical problems and their practical applications, my primary expertise lies in numerical optimization.
-My research focuses on numerical optimization.
-I am interested in designing algorithms for nonsmooth optimization problems arising in sparse optimization and for non-convex problems, including mathematical programs with complementarity problems, bilevel optimization problems, and generalized Nash equilibrium problems.
+I specialize in addressing nonconvex problems, including mathematical programs with complementarity problems, bilevel optimization, and generalized Nash games, and nonsmooth optimization problems arising in sparse optimization.
+I use optimal control and nonsmooth dynamical systems in diverse applications such as game theory and geochemistry.
+ An important aspect of my research is to make algorithms accessible and competitive for large-scale problems encountered in machine learning, earth sciences, and life sciences.

+I am always open to new collaborations and opportunities, so feel free to reach out!

 Future plans
 ======

 - [25th International Symposium on Mathematical](https://ismp2024.gerad.ca), Montréal, Canada, July 21st-26th, 2024
 - [JuMP-dev 2024](https://jump.dev/meetings/jumpdev2024/), Montréal, Canada, July 19th-21th July, 2024
+- EURO 2024 - 33rd European Conference on Operational Research, Copenhagen, Denmark, June 30 – July 3, 2024

 News
 ======